Intelligent Model Update Strategy for Sequential Recommendation: Methodology

-To determine whether to request parameters from the cloud, IDEAL uses $\mathcal{S}_{_{\rm{MRD}}}$ to learn a Mis-Recommendation Detector, which decides whether to update the device model by the DC-CDR framework. $\mathcal{S}_{_{\rm{MRD}}}$ is the dataset constructed based on $\mathcal{S}_{H}$ without any additional annotations for training IDEAL. $\Theta_{_{\rm{MRD}}}$ denotes the learned parameters for the local MRD model.
+To determine whether to request parameters from the cloud, IntellectReq uses $\mathcal{S}_{_{\rm{MRD}}}$ to learn a Mis-Recommendation Detector, which decides whether to update the edge model by the EC-CDR framework. $\mathcal{S}_{_{\rm{MRD}}}$ is the dataset constructed based on $\mathcal{S}_{H}$ without any additional annotations for training IntellectReq. $\Theta_{_{\rm{MRD}}}$ denotes the learned parameters for the local MRD model.

-Figure~\ref{fig:architecture_compare} illustrates the overview of our IDEAL framework which consists of Mis-Recommendation Detector (MRD) and Distribution Mapper (DM) to achieve high profit under any requested budget.